oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 To put the device into deep sleep, you have two options:

 * In the main menu, select the option "Go To Sleep"
-* Do nothing.
-After 5 minutes of screen inactivity (7.5 minutes when in a transceiver mode) the device will power itself off and go into deep sleep.
+* If in the parameter menu a "Time Out" value has been set, do nothing.
+If there is no display update, the device will power itself off and go into deep sleep after the time set there has passed.

 **To charge the battery**, connect it with a USB cable to a reliable USB 5V power source, like your computer, or a USB charger like your phone charger.